-Personal loans are availed by individuals and used for various purposes such as home renovation, from renovating your house, going on an international vacation, to debt consolidation.
+Individuals can avail personal loans, which can be used for various purposes.
+For example, home renovation, from renovating your house, going on an international vacation, to debt consolidation.
 They are usually unsecured, meaning you do not have to provide collateral, making them an attractive financing option for customers.
 However, the risk for lenders is higher, and therefore personal loan interest rates also tend to be high.
 Moreover, getting approval for personal loans may be difficult.

 1. Check your credit score before you apply